TWKB/Specification/twkb.md

 ## method nr 0
 This method is tested.
 It seems fast and quite compressed.

-as seen from the clients perspective:
+as seen from the clients perspective :
+Reading the first point array in the twkb-geometry

 1)	first read INT32 x "number of dimmensions" that is the first point described with full coordinates